Guidelines for transportation of wheelchairs and scooters

 - On arrival, where required, we unpack and reassemble your personal mobility aid and deliver it to the aircraft door (where facilities/Customs regulations permit) or as promptly as possible.

 As battery powered mobility aids must be loaded and stowed in an upright position, the height and width of the device cannot exceed the size of the cargo hold door.
-While most devices can be accommodated on our fleet, the following door and weight restrictions apply when flights are operated by Boeing 737 and Airbus A321 aircraft:
+While most devices can be accommodated on our fleet, the following door and weight restrictions apply when flights are operated by Airbus A321 aircraft:

 - Maximum door width: 48 inches/122 cm

 The following weight restrictions apply when flights are operated by Airbus A330 aircraft: